Bayer-Group/tiffslide/README.md

 openslide dependency to the excellently maintained tifffile module.

-We strive to make your lives as easy as possible: If using `tiffslide` is unintuitive to use, slow, or if it's drop-in behavior differs from what you expect, it's a bug in `tiffslide`.
+We strive to make your lives as easy as possible: If using `tiffslide` is unintuitive, slow, or if it's drop-in behavior differs from what you expect, it's a bug in `tiffslide`.
 Feel free to report any issues or feature requests in the issue tracker!